AI Overviews and Local SEO: What Fort Lauderdale Businesses Should Do Now

 - Use original photos and descriptive alt text.

-- Build internal links from blogs to service pages.
+- Build internal links from blogs to service pages and back.

-- Keep NAP details consistent across your site, Google profile, and directories.
+- Keep NAP details (name, address, phone) consistent across your site, Google profile, and directories.

 - Publish case studies with real local context and outcomes.

 AI Overviews are not a shortcut.
-They reward the same thing strong local SEO has always rewarded: useful pages, specific answers, real proof, and consistent trust signals.
-The businesses that build that foundation now will be easier to find later.
+They reward the same thing strong local SEO has always rewarded, useful pages, specific answers, real proof, and consistent trust signals, only more so.
+The businesses that build that foundation now will be easier to find later, in whatever search experience replaces today's.

 Want your business to show up where customers search?